rails/webpacker/docs/css.md

 1. You need to tell webpack which file(s) it has to compile and know how to load

    When you do `import '../scss/application.scss'`, you're telling webpack to include `application.scss` in the build.
 This does not mean it's going to be compiled into your javascript, only that webpack now compiles and knows how to load this file.
-(How that file compilation is handled is depending on how your loaders (`css-loader`, `sass-loader`, `file-loader`, etc.) are configured.)
+(How that file compilation is handled is depending on how your rules are configured to use the relevant loaders (`css-loader`, `sass-loader`, `file-loader`, etc.))

 2. You need to load those files in your views